 In tropical environments, go to bed early like the locals, and get up early to see the most fascinating event: everyone starting their day at sunrise.
 A side-benefit is that you will experience more of the culture you came to see, instead of staying up late partying with the tourists.

-Once every week or two, eat at at more expensive restaurants to get an appreciation of how good a country's cuisine can really be.
+Once every week or two, eat at more expensive restaurants to get an appreciation of how good a country's cuisine can really be.
 The street food is basically cheap fast food that anyone can cook, and tends to taste the same.

-If you bring good clothing, do your own laundry, otherwise your clothes will: turn strange colors, not always get so clean, and not last very long.
+If you bring good clothing, do your own laundry, otherwise your clothes may turn strange colors, not always get so clean, and not last very long.
 I had many shirts and pants scrubbed or beaten to death, especially around the collar!

 If there are things you are interested in, or become interested in, start collecting them early.
 This doesn't mean just buying things.
 I wish I had photographed many things, especially the huts in rice patties, and sketched the way they were built.
 I also wish I had spent more time watching people cook things, like the many varieties of banana pancakes that I cannot seem to replicate.